BulbLighter/Portfolio-Website/replit.md

-# Cyberpunk Portfolio
+# Pi (1998) Inspired Portfolio

 ## Overview

-This is a cyberpunk-themed portfolio website built with Flask, showcasing Pulkit Bhardwaj's professional experience and education.
-The application features a futuristic, matrix-inspired design with interactive elements including a boot sequence, matrix rain background, and terminal-style aesthetics.
+This is a portfolio website built with Flask inspired by Darren Aronofsky's Pi (1998), showcasing Pulkit Bhardwaj's professional experience and education.
+The application features a stark, black-and-white mathematical design with high contrast visuals, mathematical formula backgrounds, and intense terminal-style aesthetics reminiscent of the film's paranoid, mathematical obsession theme.

 ## User Preferences